SuduIDE/sudu-editor/README.md

 8. If you want to build ES module with its demo, you need Node.js version 18+.
    Steps:
+   1. Run maven task to build the module (any of "a" or "b")
-   1. maven task "Module package"
+      1. run IDEA run-configuration "Module package"
+      2. or with maven `mvn package -am -pl demo-edit-es-module` in root
+   2. Build the webpack demo using file demo-edit-es-module/webpack-test/package.json
+      1. run npm script "i"
-   2. npm script "i" and "build-editor-on-java-sample" in demo-edit-es-module/webpack-test/package.json
+      2. run npm script "build-editor-on-java-sample"